Deploying a Scalable Azure Environment with Bicep: VMs, NSGs, Subnets & Load Balancer (Step-by-Step Lab)

 Azure Load Balancer Setup

-What Is Azure Load Balancer?
+What is Azure Load Balancer?

-Azure Load Balancer is a Layer 4 (TCP/UDP) service that distributes traffic across backend resources to improve availability and performance.
+Azure Load Balancer is a Layer 4 (TCP/UDP) service that distributes inbound traffic across backend resources to improve availability and performance.

-Configuration Steps
+Configuration Overview

-• A frontend IP configuration was created
+• A frontend IP configuration was created on the load balancer

 • Both VMs were added to the backend pool